mvestola/helsinki-testbed2-android/README.md

 Previous versions and original author
 -------

-Helsinki Testbed Viewer 2.0 is based on the GPL licensed sources from the [Helsinki Testbed Weather View](https://play.google.com/store/apps/details?id=fi.asd.testbed) android application __originally developed by Petri Laakso (petri+testbed@asd.fi)__.
+Helsinki Testbed Viewer 2.0 is originally based on the GPL licensed sources from the [Helsinki Testbed Weather View](https://play.google.com/store/apps/details?id=fi.asd.testbed) android application __originally developed by Petri Laakso (petri+testbed@asd.fi)__.
 The original version is currently not working anymore.
 Therefore, this project was created to continue the work.